-The College maintains Career Service resources in the Admissions/Counseling Office.
-These are available to students who desire to secure part-time or full-time employment while attending college, during vacation, or after graduation.
-Occupational information on job requirements and opportunities is also provided.
-There is also a Career Services website for students and employers.
-Students can post their resumes on the website.
-Employers can post job vacancies and review students' resumes.
-The site is found on the DCC homepage at www. dcc.vccs.edu/CareerCenter/career\center.htm.
-For more information, contact 434.797.8520.
+The College maintains a Career Center located in the Admissions/Counseling Office.
+The services are available to students who desire to secure part-time or full-time employment while attending college or after graduation.
+Services are also available for DCC alumni.
+Occupational information on job requirements is provided.
+Additionally, there is a career services website for students, alumni, and employers.
+Students and alumni may have resumes posted on the website and employers may view the resume.
+Also, employers may post current job openings to the website.
+The website can be accessed at www.dcc. vccs.edu/CareerCenter/career center.htm.